VoronDesign/VoronUsers/printer_mods/Le0n/Magnetic_Panels_with_Magnet_Inserts/README.md

 * The only required parts are a small amount of VHB tape and a lot of magnets (48 6x3mm magnets for each panel).

+*Magnet inserts hold two 6x3 magnets and is held in the aluminum extrusion with an unhammer*
 ![Magnetic Panels with Magnet Inserts](Images/magnetic-panel-and-inserts-1-magnet-insert.png)

 ![Magnetic Panels with Magnet Inserts](Images/magnetic-panel-and-inserts-2-inserts-in-frame-1.png)

 ![Magnetic Panels with Magnet Inserts](Images/magnetic-panel-and-inserts-3-inserts-in-frame-2.png)

+*The corner and mid-panel clips hold matching 6x3 magnets*
 ![Magnetic Panels with Magnet Inserts](Images/magnetic-panel-and-inserts-4-clips-underside.png)

 ![Magnetic Panels with Magnet Inserts](Images/magnetic-panel-and-inserts-5-full-install.png)

+*Installation jig makes it easy to set the proper spacing for corner inserts*
 ![Magnetic Panels with Magnet Inserts](Images/magnetic-panel-and-inserts-6-jig.png)

 ![Magnetic Panels with Magnet Inserts](Images/magnetic-panel-and-inserts-0-installed-1.jpg)